-What kinds of photos do they post?
+What other kinds of photos do they post?

-- kids spinning the “birthday wheel”
+- Kids spinning the “birthday wheel”

-- “after” pictures of clients when they get their braces off
+- "After" pictures of clients when they get their braces off

-- patients goofing around
+- Patients goofing around

 - and more!

-What is an infographic?
+So, what’s an infographic?

-You may be saying to yourself, my business doesn’t have anything I can teach in an infographic.
+You may be saying to yourself, “my business doesn’t have anything I can teach in an infographic.”

-I highly doubt this.
+I highly doubt it!

-Think hard.
 I bet you can come up with something.

 What are the 10 top questions customers ask?
 Could you turn the answers into something visual?